Nuclear Reactor and Health Physics

 - Demonstrate a critical analysis understanding of principles of radiation protection

-- Ability to perform simplified dose calculations from original data to show problem solving aspects of such work
+- Perform simplified dose calculations from original data to show problem solving aspects of such work

-- Ability to understand case studies illustrating a holistic approach to radiation protection in a wide range of applications.
+- Understand case studies illustrating a holistic approach to radiation protection in a wide range of applications.